arun-kr-reddy/notes/performance.md

 example: so 8 multiplications of n/2 x n/2 and 1 addition of n x n matrix
 ![](./media/performance/recursive_matrix_multiplication.png)
 ![](./media/performance/recursive_matrix_multiplication_cilk.png)
-but performance is degraded because we have a very small base case (`n == 1`) leading to higher function call overhead, so we must coarsen the recursion by introducing a threshold
+but performance is degraded because we have a very small base case (`n == 1`) leading to higher function-call overhead, so we must coarsen the recursion by introducing a threshold
 ![](./media/performance/recursive_matrix_multiplication_cilk_coarsen.png)
 - **vector hardware:** modern processors incorporate vector hardware to process data in single-instruction stream multiple-data stream fashion
 compilers use vector instructions automatically when compiling at optimization level `-O2` or higher, but many machines don't support the newest set of vector instructions so the compiler uses vector instructions conservatively by default